-AIRT.F.
-Green International Airport: Voted one of the most convenient airports in the country, T.F.
+Rhode Island T.F.
+Green International Airport: Voted one of the most convenient airports in the country, Rhode Island T.F.
 Green is also one of America’s fastest-growing airports, routinely securing new routes to in-demand destinations.
-With low-cost service to Ireland, Norway, and England, and more transcontinental and international destinations to come, T.F.
+With low-cost service to Ireland, Norway, and England, and more transcontinental and international destinations to come, Rhode Island T.F.
 Green is the third-largest airport in New England.
-Boston Logan International Airport: Just a 45-minute drive from Rhode Island, Boston Logan flies to hundreds of destinations nationally and internationally.

 - 35 minutes to Boston by Amtrak Acela from Providence Amtrak Station, with more than 40 trains daily between Providence and Boston.

 - 2.5 hours to New York City by Acela, with more than 20 daily trains between Providence and New York City.